MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ###### 1.2.2 Unwanted and malicious software

 Your extension must not contain or enable malware that may harm the operation of the network, servers, and infrastructure of Microsoft or any third parties.
 Spyware, malicious scripts, and phishing scams are also prohibited.

-Your extension must comply with the Microsoft criteria for Unwanted and Malicious Software, listed in [How Microsoft identifies malware and potentially unwanted applications](/windows/security/threat-protection/intelligence/criteria).
+Your extension must comply with the Microsoft criteria for unwanted and malicious software, listed in [How Microsoft identifies malware and potentially unwanted applications](/windows/security/threat-protection/intelligence/criteria).

 ###### 1.2.3 Dependency on other software

 Your extension may depend on non-integrated software (such as another product, module, or service) to deliver the primary functionality.
 However, this information should be clearly disclosed in the description.

 ###### 1.2.4 Extension updates

-Unless otherwise permitted by Microsoft, your extension must be updated only through Microsoft Edge Add-ons.
+Unless otherwise permitted by Microsoft, your extension must be updated only through Partner Center and the Edge Add-ons store.

 <!-- ------------------------------ -->
 #### 1.3 Product is testable

-Your extension must be fully testable and all the steps required for testing the product must be provided at the time of submission.
+Your extension must be fully testable, and all the steps required for testing the product must be provided at the time of submission.

 ###### 1.3.1 User credentials

-If your extension requires login credentials, then provide a test account and credentials or provide a clear and reasonable explanation as to why test credentials cannot be provided for the extension in the `Submission Options > Notes for certification.`
+If your extension requires login credentials, then provide a test account and credentials or provide a clear and reasonable explanation as to why test credentials cannot be provided for the extension in the `Submission Options > Notes for certification`.

 ###### 1.3.2 Availability of services

-If your extension requires access to a server, the server must be functional to verify that it works correctly.
+If your extension requires access to a server, the server must be functional, to verify that the extension works correctly.

 <!-- ------------------------------ -->